Otros Ejercicios

 I'd search the honky-tonks and bars,

-And kill that man that gave me that name.
+And kill that man that gave me name.

 Well, it was Gatlinburg in mid-July,